the-hyp0cr1t3/RNA-secondary-structure-prediction/README.md

 # RNA secondary structure prediction
 **Problem:** Given a nucleic acid sequence of RNA, find a [maximum matching](https://en.wikipedia.org/wiki/Matching_(graph_theory)) of $\{A,U\}$ or $\{C,G\} $ base pairs without knots or sharp turns.

 This is a modern C++ implementation that employs (iterative) [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) on intervals to find the cardinality of the maximum matching of base pairs as well as the base pairs in the matching.
+View the report [here](https://lucent-lebkuchen-97223f.netlify.app/report.html).

 ## Install Dependencies
 To build the project you must have [CMake](https://cmake.org/install/) installed.